 Digging Deeper into Profitability Analysis

 Despite its importance, static profitability analysis has its limitations.
-To leverage profitability information to its fullest extent, a deeper dive into profitability analysis is required to help make better, more informed decisions.
 To truly understand the drivers of profitability and how strategic and tactical decisions might impact that profitability, the following six profitability elements and best practices should be considered.

 A static view of profitability in a single branch provides limited value.
 Because profitability measurement is as much art as it is science, getting buy-in to single-period numbers can also be challenging.
 Profitability really should be used as a relative metric, allowing comparisons between segments (in this case, branches) and between and across time periods.
 By taking a relative view of profitability, leaders can consistently compare performance across branches.
 If assumptions are consistently applied over time, trend results can provide additional insights that fuel decisions resulting in performance improvement.